Sonoma County Wildlife You Can Spot Each Season

 Photo courtesy of the River Otter Ecology Project

-February through March, female river otters are denning under fallen trees near rivers and streams, having litters of one to four pups who will stay by their mothers’ side for the next year.
-Year-old male pups see this period of parental distraction as a good opportunity to explore outdoors alone for the first time, so keep an eye out for them from late winter through early spring.
+February through March, female river otters are in dens under fallen trees near rivers and streams to have a litter of one to four pups who stay by their sides for the next year.
+Year-old male pups see this period of parental distraction as a good opportunity to explore outdoors alone for the first time, so keep an eye out for adventurous otter pups (and the occasional fishing mom).

-You may spot some of these adventurous otter pups (and the occasional fishing mom) in Spring Lake Regional Park, by the Petaluma, Russian, and Gualala rivers, or the coastal streams in Gualala Point Regional Park.
-The Bay Area-based River Otter Ecology Project invites you to become an “otter spotter” by posting your otter sightings to its interactive map.
+The Bay Area-based River Otter Ecology Project invites you to become an “otter spotter” by posting your otter sightings on its interactive map.

 Seal Seeking: Spring & Summer